Nil by Mouth (charity): Beyond Religion & Belief

-Beyond Religion and Belief is Nil By Mouth's workplace training package.
-The programme, which can be delivered free of charge, has been developed and piloted over recent years in partnership with the Scottish Government, the STUC and many other public and private sector employers.
+Beyond Religion and Belief is Nil by Mouth's workplace training package.
+The program, which can be delivered free of charge, has been developed and piloted over recent years in partnership with the Scottish Government, the STUC and many other public and private sector employers.

-The package provides organisations with a framework to address sectarianism in the workplace and includes advice on; policy and procedure, awareness raising workshops and a line management development module.
+The package provides organizations with a framework to address sectarianism in the workplace and includes advice on; policy and procedure, awareness raising workshops, and a line management development module.

 Champions for Change

-In 2011 Nil By Mouth launched their Champions for Change schools programme with the aim of challenging sectarian attitudes through education at as early an age as possible.
-One of the core aims of Champions for Change is to encourage regular contact between young people from different religious and cultural traditions.
-The programme is supported by the charity's own fundraising efforts and there is no charge to schools involved.
+In 2011 Nil by Mouth launched their Champions for Change schools programme with the aim of challenging sectarian attitudes through education at as early an age as possible.
+One of the core aims of Champions for Change was to encourage regular contact between young people from different religious and cultural traditions.
+The program was supported by the charity's own fundraising efforts and there was no charge to schools involved.

 Pitch Perfect

-Pitch Perfect is Nil By Mouth's marketing competition which gives further and higher education students the opportunity to create and design their own anti-sectarian awareness campaign.
+Pitch Perfect is Nil by Mouth's marketing competition which gives further and higher education students the opportunity to create and design their own anti-sectarian awareness campaign.
 The first winner was the ‘Kiss Bigotry Goodbye’ campaign, which aims to highlight the positives of being a football fan in Scotland.
-More recent campaigns include ‘Just The Tip of The Iceberg’ and ‘Don’t Be a Clown’.
+More recent campaigns include ‘Just the Tip of The Iceberg’ and ‘Don’t Be a Clown’.